How to Take Minutes for a Meeting (and why they're important)

-5. Meet the chairperson of the meeting and have an advance discussion.
+5. Meet the chairperson and have a discussion in advance.

 This allows you to clarify questions since the chairperson is in charge of meeting organizing and management.

-6. Talk to attendees before the meeting to allow you to understand the issue of discussion better.
+6. Talk to attendees before to allow you to understand the issue of discussion better.

 This also helps you identify the critical details you should note as the session progresses.

-7. Type your meeting notes and minutes as soon as possible.
+7. Type your notes and minutes as soon as possible.

 Timely typing allows your memory to better grasp any vital detail.